mlandis/phyddle/README.md

-  --stop_time          Maximum duration of evolution for each simulation --min_num_taxa       Minimum number of taxa for each simulation --max_num_taxa       Maximum number of taxa for each simulation --tensor_format      Storage format for simulation tensors --tree_type          Type of tree
+  --stop_time          Maximum duration of evolution for each simulation --min_num_taxa       Minimum number of taxa for each simulation --max_num_taxa       Maximum number of taxa for each simulation --tree_type          Type of tree
-  --save_phyenc_csv    Save encoded phylogenetic tensor encoding to csv?
+  --tree_width_cats    The phylo-state tensor widths for formatting training datasets, space-delimited --tensor_format      Storage format for simulation tensors --save_phyenc_csv    Save encoded phylogenetic tensor encoding to csv?
-  --tree_size          Number of taxa in phylogenetic tensor --num_epochs         Number of learning epochs --batch_size         Training batch sizes during learning --prop_test          Proportion of data used as test examples (demonstrate trained network performance)
+  --tree_width         The phylo-state tensor width dataset used for a neural network --num_epochs         Number of learning epochs --batch_size         Training batch sizes during learning --prop_test          Proportion of data used as test examples (demonstrate trained network performance)